Samsung/tizen-docs/docs/application/native/tutorials/details/app-filtering.md

 The Tizen platform provides a wide range of features across a variety of hardware and software components.
-Among the features, there are some that can be selectively supported by the Tizen device manufacturer.
+Among the features, some can be selectively supported by the Tizen device manufacturer.
 For application stores to correctly select your application for installation on an appropriate device, the feature and profile information must be correctly declared in your application.